ROLAND SALAZAR ROSE

 - 2019 “Embracing the Unexpected”; Group show of four visual artists at Chocolate Church Art Center, Bath, Maine Sep-Oct 2019

-- 2020 Feb-Mar “Sound, Spectacle, and ituation at an Exhibition”; University of Maine, Farmington: selected to collaborate with Prof. Steven Paine; my painting “Gnomes” to show at the Art Gallery and display during Prof. Paine’s pinano concert of Modest Mussorgsy’s composition Picturers at an Exhibition.” the exhibition was cancelled due to the COVID-19 crisis.
+- 2020 Feb-Mar “Sound, Spectacle, and Situation at an Exhibition”; University of Maine, Farmington: selected to collaborate with Prof. Steven Paine; my painting “Gnomes” to show at the Art Gallery and display during Prof. Paine’s piano concert of Modest Mussorgsky’s composition Pictures at an Exhibition.” the exhibition was cancelled due to the COVID-19 crisis.200

 - 2020 Jun-Sep Creating Joy; A juried group show at the Susquehanna Art Museum, Harrisburg, PA.
 My piece “Gnomes” was selected.
 “Susquehanna Art Museum is interested in how artists find joy at the intersection of music and art.
 Works were selected for this exhibition by juror Melissa Feldman.
 They provide unique perspectives on the joyful relationship between music and art both visually and conceptually.”